Orange Shirt Day 2021

 - read books that share the experiences of Indigenous children who attended residential schools.
 Examples include:

-- plan a virtual assembly using Google Meet or classroom lessons (link to sample lesson plans in both English and French)
+plan a virtual Google Meet assembly or classroom lessons (link to sample lesson plans in both English and French)

 - watch videos to learn more: